krishansubudhi/krishansubudhi.github.io/_posts/2020-01-03-Spark_Quickstart.md

 1. Using pyspark (trimmed down version of spark with only python binaries).

-    *spark can also be run using java, scala, R and SQL using method 2 while pyspark only supports python.*
+    *spark programs can also be run using java, scala, R and SQL if installed using method 2 while pyspark only supports python.*

     ```
     conda create -n "spark"